crakjie/hugo-base-theme/README.md

 ```
 ### carousel

-Create a carousel.md files in /content/carousel
+Create a carousel.md file in /content/carousel

 ```toml
 +++